rvtkovsk/Pups-store/README.md

-# 🐩 Pups.store - Pet Accessories App 🛒
+# 🐩 Pups-store - Pet Accessories App 🛒

 My first React project! 🚀
 A web application for browsing and purchasing pet accessories.
 It allows users to view products, filter by categories, add items to the cart, and manage their shopping experience. 🐶🦮